skills/write-javascript-actions/README.md

 ```

-You can make these changes by [editing the file directly](https://docs.github.com/en/repositories/working-with-files/managing-files/editing-files), make sure to choose the `Commit directly to the main branch` option.
+You can make these changes in your repository by opening [`my-workflow.yml`](/.github/workflows/my-workflow.yml) in another browswer tab and [editing the file directly](https://docs.github.com/en/repositories/working-with-files/managing-files/editing-files).
+Make sure to select the `Commit directly to the main branch` option.

 </details>